 - Ask visitors to bring treats.
-It’s common for dog owners to increase their Pomeranian’s aggressive tendencies by distracting him or reassuring him because he views it as rewards for such aggressive behaviour.
+It’s common for dog owners to increase their Pomeranian’s aggressive tendencies by distracting or reassuring him because he views it as a reward for such aggressive behavior.
 Don’t yell at him because he wrongly believes you’re simply joining in.

 Training a Pomeranian Not to Beg

-Your dog will beg for food more often than you would like and you can’t give in all the time.
-Otherwise he’ll keep doing it because he’ll understand that if he does that, he gets rewarded.
-His pleading puppy dog eyes are almost irresistible and you may even give him small pieces of your meal.
-He can make you feel guilty every time you eat a mouthful of food.
+Your dog will beg for food more often than you would like, and you can’t give in all the time.
+Otherwise, he’ll keep doing it because he’ll understand that if he does that, he gets rewarded.
+His pleading puppy dog eyes are almost irresistible, and you may even give him small pieces of your meal.
+He can make you feel guilty whenever you eat a mouthful of food.

-Pomeranian puppy behaviour is quickly learnt.
+Pomeranian puppy behavior is quickly learned.
 A dog learns actions that benefit him.
-If he barks while you eat and you give him a treat, he’ll associate that action with food and will keep at it until you stop him doing it.
+If he barks while you eat and give him a treat, he’ll associate that action with food and keep at it until you stop him from doing it.

-If you refuse to give him food at all, except for his scheduled meal time, he’ll soon stop barking because he’ll know it doesn’t help him.
+If you refuse to give him food, except for his scheduled meal time, he’ll soon stop barking because he’ll know it doesn’t help him.
 If you relent and give him treats while dining, even only once in a while, it weakens your resolve and tells him to bark more and more.

 Here’s a good example.
-If you insert a coin in a soft drink machine, you expect a drink will come out.
-If the machine refuses to give you a drink after inserting the coins, you’ll be unhappy but you may try again.
+If you insert a coin into a soft drink machine, you expect a drink to come out.
+If the machine refuses to give you a drink after inserting the coins, you’ll be unhappy but may try again.
 If you still can’t get what you want, you’ll likely give up and assume it’s faulty.

 How to Reduce Your Pomeranian Dog’s Reaction to Guarding Food

-No Pomeranian owner wants their Pomeranian dog to be a food-guarding dog but some owners simply refuse to stop this childish behaviour.
-On the other hand, you want to train him so he understands that your hands will give him food, not remove his bowl.
+No Pomeranian owner wants their dog to be food-guarding, but some owners refuse to stop this childish behavior.
+On the other hand, you want to train him, so he understands that your hands will give him food, not remove his bowl.

 There are four ways to do this:

-- Never remove food unless your plan is to give him better food.
+- Never remove food unless you plan to give him a better food.

-- Eventually he’ll beg you to come close to the bowl.
+- Eventually, he’ll beg you to come close to the bowl.
 If you have multiple dogs, each one may guard their bowl and treats from the others.
-You need to feed each dog separately and give treats when they’re alone in a room or in individual crates.
-Never drop a treat between two dogs or they’ll fight over it or one will swallow it so fast he chokes on it.
+You need to feed each dog separately and give treats alone in a room or in individual crates.
+Never drop a treat between two dogs; they’ll fight over it, or one will swallow it so fast he chokes on it.